 - 5) Successfully get through a phone interview to receive a job offer

-1) Gain a recognised Level 2 qualification!
+1) Take a Snowboard Instructor Course and Gain a recognised Level 2 qualification!

-Step 1: take a course and gain a Level 2 qualification that will qualify you as an internationally-certified snowboard instructor, Level 1 just doesn’t cut the mustard if you want to work around the world.
+Step 1: take a snowboard instructor course and gain a Level 2 qualification that will qualify you as an internationally-certified snowboard instructor, Level 1 just doesn’t cut the mustard if you want to work around the world.

 You can gain your BASI Level 2 in The Three Valleys in France, your CSIA Level 2 in Banff or Big White in Canada - or your NZSIA Level 2 in Cardrona, New Zealand.
 However, there are a couple of countries in Europe where the requirements are different, the key ones to consider are: